-On August 14th and 15th leases for most downtown area apartments are up.
-That means that thousands of residents will be moving out of their old apartments and into new ones.
+On August 14th and 15th leases for most downtown area apartments end.
+That means thousands of residents will be moving all at the same time.

-In 2015, Madison's student moving days put over 1 million pounds of material into the landfill.
-That's so much stuff.
-It is crucial to follow the rules and regulations so Streets Division crews can collect all that wasted material as quickly and safely as possible.
+Follow the rules below so Streets Division crews can collect all that waste material as quickly and safely as possible.

-Also, 1 million pounds into the landfill from this process!?!
-We can do better than that.
-Before you landfill it, try to donate it, or sell it, or best yet, move it with you.
+Also, 1 million pounds into the landfill !?!
+We can do better.
+Before you landfill it, donate it, or sell it online, or best yet, move it with you.

 Apartment Building Sites